When it comes to pet grooming, achieving a polished and professional look is important, and

 Dogs with dense coats, such as Poodles, Golden Retrievers, or Yorkshire Terriers, often require

 thinning to achieve a more manageable and aesthetically pleasing look.
-Thinning shears excel in
+These scissors excel in

-reducing bulkiness by selectively removing hair strands, resulting in a smoother and more even
+reducing bulkiness by selectively removing hair strands which results in a smoother and more even

 appearance.